 In order to obtain the statistics of the burnt area by land cover type, the data from the CORINE Land Cover database are used.
 Therefore the mapped burned areas are overlaid to land cover maps, allowing an assessment of damage to be made that is harmonized for all the European Countries.

 VIIRS Burnt Areas

-Data from the VIIRS VIIRS (Visible Infrared Imaging Radiomer Suite) on board the NASA/NOAA Suomi National Polar-orbiting Partnership (SNPP) are also used for the mapping of burnt areas in EFFIS.
+Data from the VIIRS (Visible Infrared Imaging Radiometer Suite) on board the NASA Suomi National Polar-orbiting Partnership (SNPP) and the NOAA-20 are also used for the mapping of burnt areas in EFFIS.
 The perimeters of the fires derived from VIIRS are generated using algorithms that derive polygons on the basis of the active fires retrieved from this sensor.
 Accordingly, the fire perimeters are directly derived from the coordinates of active fires, which permits near-real time processing, even in light cloudy or smoke situations.

 VIIRS derived data on burnt areas are not yet used in EFFIS to compute burnt area statistics; they are only displayed in the EFFIS "current situation viewer."